 Andrews has served as chair of the Public Safety Committee since 2000 and is a member of the Education Committee.
 In 2009 Andrews served as Council President, where he led efforts that balanced a difficult budget without raising taxes, avoided layoffs and protected essential services.

-Andrews is the former chair of the Emergency Preparedness Council of the Metropolitan Washington Council of Governments (COG), and is the chair of COG's Incident Management and Response Committee that in October 2011 unanimously approved numerous recommendations that are in the process of implementation to improve the region's response to emergencies, including events like the January 26, 2011 snowstorm that resulted in massive regional gridlock.
-Andrews also chairs Montgomery County's Domestic Violence Coordinating Council, and serves as the County Council's representative on the County's Criminal Justice Coordinating Council.
+Andrews is the former chair of the Emergency Preparedness Council of the Metropolitan Washington Council of Governments (COG), and is the former chair of COG's Incident Management and Response Committee that in October 2011 unanimously approved numerous recommendations that are in the process of implementation to improve the region's response to emergencies, including events like the January 26, 2011 snowstorm that resulted in massive regional gridlock.
+Andrews also serves on, and is the former chair of, the Montgomery County's Domestic Violence Coordinating Council, and serves as the County Council's representative on the County's Criminal Justice Coordinating Council.

 - Make all Montgomery County restaurants smoke-free;